 Authorized by legislation for green buildings.
 Actual permit process to be determined by local government.

-There are a number of benefits to home solar energy.
-You can save money, qualify for tax benefits, and raise your property values.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, save money, and raise your property values.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Greensboro amount to $1,211.

-Your payback period is the time to earn a net profit from your solar panels.
+Your payback period is the time to achieve an ROI on your solar panels.
 It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Greensboro gets quite a bit of sunlight per day, so an average payback period could last up to 14.1 years per 5 kW of capacity.